 What are the functions of temperature sensors?

-In geotechnical monitoring, temperature calibrators measure the heat of hydration in mass concrete structures and monitor groundwater migration.
-They are vital during the curing process of concrete, which requires a relatively warm environment to set and cure properly.
-Additionally, seasonal variations can cause structural expansion or contraction, affecting the overall volume of the structures.
+In geotechnical monitoring, temperature sensors and temperature calibrators track the heat of hydration in mass concrete and monitor groundwater migration.
+They are essential during the concrete curing process, which requires consistent warmth, and help detect structural changes caused by seasonal expansion or contraction.

 How does a temperature sensor work?